ismet55555/yojenkins/docs/source/scripting_examples.md

 success
 ```

-## Example 3 - Search for job on two servers, delete if found
+## Example 3 - Search for a job on two servers, delete if found

 The following `bash` script uses `yojenkins` to search all jobs on two different Jenkins server.
 If it is found, delete it.